ProgressiveCoders/prog-channels/README.md

     rake prog:channels:sync

+**Note:** Check out the comments in `.env.example` for details on where to get each credential for configuration.

 ## Testing

 Integration tests essentially check that the tokens for Slack and for Airtable are set and are valid.